Application of Hybrid Chain Storage Framework in Energy Trading and Carbon Asset Management: Evaluation

+All experiments are executed in a local Hardhat environment (Solidity 0.8.20, optimizer enabled with 200 runs).
+The evaluation uses a single-node setup with deterministic block timestamps and fixed account configurations.
+Synthetic workloads are generated with fixed random seeds to ensure full reproducibility.
+Energy trading records use PJM-derived price distributions (mean \$35.2/MWh, standard deviation \$12.8/MWh) with hourly arrival rates ranging from 20 to 180 transactions per hour over a 24-hour cycle.
+Carbon asset records include 50 registered assets with lifecycle states sampled from EU ETS statistics.
+Batch sizes range from 1 to 128 transactions.
+The capacity threshold for congestion penalty activation is set at 2{,}000 cumulative daily transactions.

-\subsubsection{Evaluation Metrics}
+\subsubsection{Evaluation Metrics.}

-Security is measured by tamper detection effectiveness, which reflects whether modified settlement fields trigger deterministic mismatches.
-Cost is measured by on-chain gas consumption and its variation over time and batch size.
-Availability is measured by the rejection rate of invalid operations at the contract level.
-Privacy is measured by identity verification effectiveness, which captures the structural inaccessibility of unauthorized requests.
+Security is measured by tamper detection effectiveness.
+Cost is measured by on-chain gas consumption and its variation.
+Availability is measured by the rejection rate of invalid operations.
+Privacy is measured by identity verification effectiveness.